wuzhengy/TAU/README.md

 # TAU - Messenger with high-scaling blockchain economy.
 Core UI experienses:= {
-- decentralized community chatting, not designed as personal messenger
+- decentralized community chatting
-  - browser and small picture to present http links of youtube, instgram or tiktok
-  - torrent client to open magnet link
 - **"(+)"** floating button on home page
    * Create a Community
       * Give a name to new blockchain
-      * Creation of a blockchain with 10 million coins at 5 minutes per block generation rate
+      * Default to creation of a blockchain with 10 million coins at 5 minutes per block generation rate
 - **"(+)"** floating button on community page
    * Transactions on community blockchain
       * Regular forum note and comments